Smoking Cessation for Older Adults: It's Not Too Late!

 - On quit day, throw out all your cigarettes and ashtrays.

-- Create a list of ways to distract yourself from a cigarette craving.
-Examples include calling a friend, taking a walk, chewing gum, or taking a warm bath.
+- Make a list of ways to distract yourself from smoking.
+Call a friend, take a walk, chew gum, or take a warm bath.

-- Reward yourself with a treat (not food) for every week you do not smoke.
-Put the money you save by not buying cigarettes in a jar and watch it grow.
+- Reward yourself with a treat (not food).
+Do this for every week you do not smoke.
+Save the money you do not spend on cigarettes.
+Put it in a jar and watch it grow.

-- Have a supportive buddy (preferably an ex-smoker) you can call during the rough times.
+- Have a supportive buddy (an ex-smoker is best).
+Call this person during the rough times.

-- To avoid weight gain, eat low-fat meals and snacks with lots of fruit, vegetables, and whole grains.
+- Try not to gain weight.
+Eat low-fat meals and snacks.
+Include lots of fruit, vegetables, and whole grains.
 Drink lots of water.
 Exercise daily.
-Consult a nutritionist if weight gain becomes a problem.
+A dietitian can help.

-Many people go back to smoking sometimes years after quitting when a crisis hits.
+Many people go back to smoking when a crisis hits.
+This can happen even years after quitting.
 Plan ahead for how you will handle a stressful event such as a death, divorce, retirement, illness, etc. That way, you will not be caught off guard.

-Most ex-smokers make several attempts to quit before they are successful.
-If you start smoking again, do not let feelings of regret, guilt, or failure get a handle on you.
-Learn from your setbacks and get right back on the program.
+Most ex-smokers try to quit several times before they are successful.
+If you start smoking again, do not beat yourself up.
+Learn from your setbacks.
+Get right back on the program.
 It is not too late!